DavidSpickett/BrainChip8/README.md

 # BrainChip8

 This is a partly functional Brainfuck interpreter for running on a Chip8.
-It uses generate.py to insert the program as ASCII text into the assembly file before using [RustChip8](https://github.com/DavidSpickett/RustChip8) to assemble and run it.
+It uses generate.py to insert the program as ASCII text into an assembly template before using [RustChip8](https://github.com/DavidSpickett/RustChip8) to assemble and run it.

 ## Example